 Raised in Virginia during the first half of the 18th century, George Washington was part of what historian Ira Berlin terms a “slave society,” in which “slavery stood at the center of economic production” and every relationship, from “the most intimate connections between men and women to the most public ones between ruler and ruled, all relationships mimicked those of slavery.”
 Everything around the young Washington would have reinforced the concept that God and society both saw slavery as something right and natural.
 His father and many of their neighbors were slave owners; those who did not own slaves would have aspired to do so.
 Both the Bible and the Greco-Roman classical works that served as textbooks for young scholars of the period contain numerous references to slaves and the institution of slavery, as well as details of the laws governing the practice of slavery in those societies.
 By the time of Washington’s birth, slavery had been a fact of Virginia life for almost a century and was a seemingly indispensable part of the economic, social, legal, and political fabric of the colony.

-As a young adult, George Washington purchased several additional slaves, but it was his January 1759 marriage to Martha Dandridge Custis that increased his overall wealth and, with it, his slaveholdings dramatically.
-His bride’s first husband, 46-year-old Daniel Parke Custis, died suddenly in the summer of 1757 without leaving a will—a failure that had serious ramifications for both his family and his slaves for decades into the future.
-This unexpected death left his 26-year-old widow with two very young children to raise alone, plus the responsibility of managing more than 17,000 acres of land and almost 300 slaves.
+As a young adult, George Washington purchased several additional enslaved people, but it was his January 1759 marriage to Martha Dandridge Custis that increased his overall wealth and, with it, his slaveholdings dramatically.
+His bride’s first husband, 46-year-old Daniel Parke Custis, died suddenly in the summer of 1757 without leaving a will—a failure that had serious ramifications for both his family and the people he enslaved for decades into the future.
+This unexpected death left his 26-year-old widow with two very young children to raise alone, plus the responsibility of managing more than 17,000 acres of land and almost 300 enslaved people.

 Her “dower” share of the Custis estate brought her a life interest in one-third of her late husband’s property, including 84 enslaved people; the remainder of the estate was divided between her two children.
-Of the dower slaves, 12—at least six house servants, a child, and several tradesmen—appear to have accompanied their mistress to her new home at Mount Vernon shortly after the marriage.
+Of the dower slaves, 12—at least six who worked in the house, a child, and several tradespeople—appear to have accompanied Martha Washington to her new home at Mount Vernon shortly after the marriage.
 The others remained in southern Virginia to work Martha Washington’s dower lands.
-Still others were brought up to Mount Vernon later, including 22 who came north from the Custis plantations in 1770.
+Still others were brought up to Mount Vernon later, including 22 people who came north from the Custis plantations in 1770.

 In addition to the enslaved people from the Custis estate, during the 21 years prior to the start of the Revolution, George Washington purchased more than 60 enslaved people.
-In all these transactions, there is no evidence that Washington viewed slaves as anything more than property.
+In all these transactions, there is no evidence that Washington viewed the people he enslaved as anything more than property.